-Using your new Zoom platform to communicate with your students can be a lot to take in, and our Online Office team is here to help make that transition easier!
+Using your new Zoom platform to communicate with your students can be a lot to take in.
+Our Online Office team is here to help make that transition easier!
 Using Zoom video gets you face-to-face with your students, which adds a high level of engagement opportunities for you as a host.
 Lighting should be bright and preferably come from in front of you (to avoid casting shadows on your face).
-Avoid having a distracting background, and close any applications or programs you might have open on your computer.
+Avoid distracting backgrounds and close any applications/programs you might have open on your computer.
 This will help keep your Zoom connection clear, to enhance a smooth class session.
 Below are some helpful links for your use.
-For additional tutorials, visit our Tutorials tab by clicking here.

 *Onsite classes are currently being held virtually in Zoom.
 All onsite instructors are required to schedule their class meetings in Zoom and post the Zoom links for students in the LMS class discussion.
 If you are an onsite instructor, please review the scheduling and setup instruction.
 If you have any technical questions, you can email us for support at email@example.com